 - Plantar fasciitis

 - TMJ (temporomandibular joint) disorders

-Physical medicine and rehabilitation treatments offered at the Samueli Center include:
+Physical medicine and rehabilitation treatments offered at the Susan Samueli Center for Integrative Medicine include:

 Prolotherapy: This treatment involves the injection of an irritant such as dextrose into tender ligaments, tendons and adjacent joint spaces.
 The technique is commonly used to treat musculoskeletal conditions such as ligament pathology, tendinopathy, fasciopathy and osteoarthritis.

 Platelet-rich plasma (PRP) injections: This therapy offers a proven, drug-free alternative to treat chronic pain caused by musculoskeletal issues.
 Injections consist of concentrated platelets prepared from centrifuging a solution of your own whole blood with citrate or other compounds.

 Hormone replacement therapy: Depending on your health history and lifestyle, some women may benefit from hormone replacement to relieve menopausal symptoms.
 We carefully explore the benefits and risks with you individually.